Manouchehr Vossough: Life and the beginning

-Manouchehr Vathouq's career in the cinema began in 1964 with the role in the movie Jahlha and Zhigulha.
+Vathouq's career in the cinema began in 1964 with the role in the movie Jahlha and Zhigulha.
 After that, he played his first leading role in the movie "Invisible Man" and became more famous after playing in the movie "Chark Begazi" directed by Mehdi Amirqasem Khani in 1968.
 In the beginning, he was compared to Mohammad Ali Fardin because of his appearance.
 But later he showed himself as an independent actor.
 He acted in more than 90 movies.
 He was one of the regular actors of the Parsfilm studio owned by Ismail Kushan.[2]
 In addition, in the same half of the 1960s, he played the lead role in the works of filmmakers such as Mehdi Jurek and Mehdi Raeesfirouz.